nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 # Version Control with Git

 # Topics
 Version control allows for a team to collaborate on code without overwriting changes and allows people to track how the code evolved.
-It makes it very easy to create and move between different versions.
+It makes it very easy to create and move between different versions of your code.

 One of the reasons we chose Git as our version control system because it is decentralised.
 This means that it treats each person's copy as their own repository where they can track changes before sharing the code more widely with the team.
 It also tracks changes in content rather than files so it takes up a lot less space compared to some other version control tools.

 We use GitHub as the hosting service for our Git repositories.
 GitHub is one of the more popular, widely known public hosting services.
 While repositories are public by default, they can also be made private if required.

+This document outlines how the SIA use Git and shows a few illustrative examples.
+It could potentially be useful to other organisations so it is available on our Github page.
+Note that because it is specifically geared towards how the SIA do version control some of the information specific to SIA such as proxies and port numbers are hidden in our document management system.
+You will not be able to open the file references.

 ## The Basics

 ### Setting up Git on your machine
 If Git is not readily available or there were issues installing it that are yet to be resolved then it can be installed manually using the following steps.

-1. Go to the [webpage](https://git-scm.com/download/win) where you can download Git
+1. Go to the [webpage](https://git-scm.com/download/win) where you can download Git.
-2. Download 32 bit build (for now - hopefully the 64 bit laptops will come soon)
+2. Download 32 bit build (for now - hopefully the 64 bit laptops will come soon).
 3. Run the executable to run the setup wizard.
 4. Within the setup wizard, do the following:
       *    On the information screen, click next.